Clinics & Services

 Child Health Clinic

-Dr Dirmikis runs a cryotherapy clinic once every 2 months on a Tuesday afternoon.
+Dr Dirmikis runs a cryotherapy clinic once every 2 months.
 If you think that you need this service please make an appointment with your own doctor first to discuss this.